-A defined contribution plan "is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior period".
-A Defined Benefit plan "is a post-employment benefit plan other than defined contribution plan".
+A defined contribution plan "is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity (a fund) and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods"2.
+A Defined Benefit plan "is a post-employment benefit plan other than defined contribution plan"3.
 With a defined benefit plan, however, the employer is obligated to pay an employee the agreed pensionable amount regardless of the pension plan's performance.
 This may lead to the organization having to support the plan out of its own revenues if a deficit occurs in the plan.
 A deficit will arise when the total liabilities exceed the total assets of the pension plan.
 However, uncertainties about current and future levels of liabilities occur, especially for defined benefit schemes, depending on investment returns and longevity assumptions.
 Indeed, defined benefit and defined contribution plans ultimately face similar inherent risks:

-- contribution risk: the risk that the individual (and the employer) does not provide sufficient contributions to the scheme; - accumulation risk: the risk of asset values underperforming or schemes defaulting;
+- contribution risk: the risk that the individual (and the employer) does not provide sufficient contributions to the scheme; - accumulation risk: the risk of asset values underperforming or schemes defaulting; - annuitisation risk: the risk surrounding the income stream that the pension provides to the beneficiary until their death (and, often, the death of their spouse).

-&lt;sup>2 As defined in the International Accounting Standard 19 (Employee Benefits).
+2 As defined in the International Accounting Standard 19 (Employee Benefits).
 IAS 19 is the international accounting standard which sets out rules governing the treatment of employee benefits, including pensions, in the financial statements of companies.

-&lt;sup>3 As defined in the International Accounting Standard 19 (Employee Benefits).
+3 As defined in the International Accounting Standard 19 (Employee Benefits).